Poles and directions

 The furthest point from any Antarctic coasts.
 It is located at approximately 83° S and 55° E, approximately 870 kilometres from the South Pole.
 The pole of inaccessibility was reached by a Soviet Antarctic Expedition for International Geophysical Year research work in 1958.
 Today a building, plaque and bust of Vladimir Lenin still remain.
 They are protected as an historic site.
 When the site was visited in January 2007, only the bust and plaque were visible.

 Located near Amundsen-Scott South Pole Station.
 A red and white striped barber pole capped with a metallic chromium globe.
 Surrounding the barber pole are 12 flags representing the original Antarctic Treaty signatories.
-The barber pole was placed on the Geographic Pole, but this pole moves 10 m per year.
+The barber pole was placed on the Geographic Pole, but this pole moves 10 metres per year.

 Geographic or true directions